2103461/CS220-AU-portfolio/README.md

 **11/12/21**: Converted V+R maps to digital form for easier reading/viewing/clarity.
 Also made correctments to DI reflection essay, converted document to PDF, and submitted it on Faser.

+**12/12/21**: Finished a first draft of the portfolio overview.
+Also drafted the DI reflection repository branch, which acts as further depth to my website.

 <br>

 ## To do list